 It is valid for a maximum of 4 months as from the date of issuance.

 Anyone intending to apply for a new passport as a result of having filled all the pages of the current one with visas, shall follow the same procedure as for an Ordinary Passport.

 According to current legislation, the passport can be revoked:

-when its bearer is a minor who engages in acts abroad that are immoral, dangerous or harmful to health.
+- when its bearer is a minor who engages in acts abroad that are immoral, dangerous or harmful to health.

-For Italian nationals who find themselves in emergency situations (e.g. a tourist in transit with an imminent departure date who has either been robbed of or lost a passport) and with insufficient time for the necessary normal passport issuance procedure, the locally authorised consulate can issue an Emergency Travel Document (ETD), valid only for travel back to Italy or the country of legal residence or, in exceptional cases, another destination.
-Further information can be found in the “Emergency Travel Document” section.
+For Italian nationals who find themselves in emergency situations (e.g. a tourist in transit with an imminent departure, who has either lost or been robbed of a passport) and with insufficient time for the normal passport issuance procedure, the locally authorised Consulate can issue an Emergency Travel Document (ETD), valid only for travel back to Italy or the country of legal residence or, in exceptional cases, to another destination.

-directly from the consulate in question;
+- directly from the Consular Office;

-by mail, with shipping charges at the bearer’s expense.
+- by mail, with shipping charges at the bearer’s expense.

 Once a lost/stolen passport has remained unclaimed at a Consular Office for a maximum period of one year from the date in which the local Authorities turned it in, it is destroyed without any further communication.